Below are links to book design resources that we’ve found very helpful. We hope they’ll come in handy for you while you’re designing your book!

 And even more: Book binding – many options beyond softcover and hardcover »

-Createspace – is an Amazon company, offering full services including printing, distribution, and marketing.
+Createspace – is an Amazon company, offering digital POD printing.

 CIPblock.com – (U.S.) get cataloging-in-publication data from a private source.